wp-plugins/ewww-image-optimizer/readme.txt

 = future =
 * these are possible future bugfixes and/or feature requests, if you see a feature you like here, go vote for it in the support forum
+* throttling: ability to specify number of images to optimize in a batch via bulk optimize, and seconds between batches
 * FlaGallery optimize on upload does not work with plupload (only the browser-based method works properly).
 This will be implemented in a future release.

+= 1.7.6 =
+* fixed: color of progressbar for 4 more admin themes in WP 3.8
+* changed: metadata stripping now applies to PNG images, but only if using optipng 0.7.x

 = 1.7.5 =
 * new version of gifsicle (1.7.8), for more detail, see http://www.lcdf.org/gifsicle/changes.html